|Nutrition Facts (per serving)|

 Author Rink says: "This is a weeknight variation of orange split lentils which are extremely versatile because of their quick cooking time and naturally mild and adaptive taste.
 They are comforting, simple, and as basic as it gets.
 Everyone in my family, including my children, loves this lentil.
 This light variation is a summertime favorite but can be enjoyed as a soup in winter, if desired, with some hot buttered whole wheat toast."

-- 2 teaspoons ghee (or use olive oil or vegan margarine to keep it vegan)
+2 teaspoons ghee. or olive oil or vegan margarine

 If you need to make this recipe dairy-free and vegan, you can of course substitute olive oil or vegetable oil for the Indian ghee.
 Enjoy your vegetarian masoor dal!

 This vegetarian masoor dal recipe comes from "The Bengali Five-Spice Chronicles" by Rinku Bhattacharya.